6 Best Ghost Alternatives in 2023

 In Ghost, you need some work to set up your blog but with Hyvor Blogs.
 But with HB the same task is completely easy and you can do all of them just using the console.

-And, HB has a powerful editor which has a lot of blocks for you to write your blog posts creatively and interactively.
+And, HB has a powerful rich text editor which has a lot of blocks for you to write your blog posts creatively and interactively.

 Also if you are maintaining a big blog that needs a team to be maintained Hyvor Blogs has a great console and content searching option, unlike Ghost.
 A big blog with a lot of content makes it impossible to search for a particular content manually right?
 If you have a team to run your blog, you can set their roles from the console.